-There are several resources available for Undergraduate students in the Department of Computer Science.
+There are several resources available for Undergraduate students in the School of Computing.

 Association for Computing Machinery (ACM): UGA Chapter